Technical Overview V2.0

 We have designed and implemented the zkPass protocol in two modes:

-1. Proxy mode: In this mode, P communicates with S through V as a proxy.
+1. Proxy Mode: In this mode, P communicates with S through V as a proxy.

-2. MPC mode: In this mode, both P and V act as a client to communicates with S.
+2. MPC Mode: In this mode, both P and V act as a client to communicates with S.

 Proxy Mode

-Under the proxy mode, we propose having V act as a proxy between P and S. In this setup, P communicates with S through V, which allows V to record the traffic for later verification.
+In Proxy Mode, we propose having V act as a proxy between P and S. In this setup, P communicates with S through V, which allows V to record the traffic for later verification.
 The modified protocol flow is designed to maintain security while improving efficiency.

 Flow and Security Properties